6 Taliesin Street

 The upper floor is unfurnished but newly carpeted could be used as a quiet area for reading or listening to music.

 |Further details outdoors|

-The rear court yard has utility room which contain a washing machine and separate dryer , it also contains a modern basin and wc .
+The rear court yard has utility room which contains a washing machine and separate dryer , it also contains a basin and wc .

 The court yard although small, has a garden table with chairs.

 Parking in the street is available most of the time but spaces can be limited

 Booking Terms & Conditions for 6 Taliesin Street